Do you have WiFi at the Centre?

 Do Costa Ricans (Ticos) speak English?

 Many Ticos speak conversational English in the tourism industry.
-As you travel into more rural areas of the country you will encounter more people who only speak Spanish.
+As you travel into more rural areas of the country you will encounter more people who only speak Spanish (including the area of the country that we are in).
 Costa Ricans are known for their friendliness, so a few known Spanish words and some kind hand gestures will take you pretty far.

 How are the medical services in Costa Rica?